Telofy/precise-altruism/README.md

 ## Setup

+Precise Altruism might work with Python 3, but 2.7 should be safer at this point.

-On Ubuntu, the following seems to be necessary:
+On Ubuntu, the following seems to be necessary when using Python 3:

     sudo aptitude remove python3-numpy  # Just to be sure sudo pip3 install numpy